-Pete Kicks (vocals/guitar) has the emotional clarity of Paul Banks (Interpol) with guitar riffs summoning the edginess of Mick Jones (The Clash).
+Pete Kicks (vocals/guitar) has the emotional clarity of Paul Banks (Interpol) with guitar riffs summoning the ingenuity of Mick Jones (The Clash).

 The synergy displayed on stage captures the history and telepathy that only siblings can share.
 Satellite Sky is a blend of Indie Rock, Post Punk Revival and Garage Rock who sit comfortably among contemporaries the likes of Arctic Monkeys, Band Of Skulls, Royal Blood and The Black Keys.

 Growing up in the suburbs of Melbourne, they began creating music in true rock n roll fashion in the confines of the family garage.
 After receiving several visits from the police who informed them their raucous rock was reverberating throughout the surrounding neighbourhood, they graduated to jamming in music studios and then live on stage.
 Now based in Los Angeles, they have enough energy to light up a small city.
 Their catchy riffs & electrifying stage presence, leaves the audience excited and wanting more.